-I was volunteering at the National Media Museum, working with the BBC broadcasting equipment in the museum’s archives.
+I was volunteering at the Museum and working with the BBC broadcasting equipment in the museum’s archives.
 While in this BBC Collections volunteer role I became familiar with the equipment which has contributed to history of television, radio and broadcasting as we know it today.

 Due to my interest in the Museum and the BBC, I wanted to highlight some of the interesting pieces I discovered while helping to catalogue the broadcasting equipment.
 The extent of the collection meant that choosing an angle for this post needed some careful thought.
 As 2015 marks 70 years since the Second World War ended, I wanted choose was an examine how BBC radio equipment was used during the time.
 These are some examples of the various microphones, amplifiers, and receivers that helped shape broadcasting technology we have today.